the-isf-academy/new-making-with-code/content/cs9/unit00/labs/lab5_while_loops/_index.md

 **Once you've successfully completed the sequence be sure to fill out [this Google form](https://docs.google.com/forms/d/e/1FAIpQLScUoRxMYShhj2xg2fKdqbJ9FbkPwj15VNd0oqguKE-eGjEkzg/viewform?usp=sf_link)**.

-✏️  **Add a screenshot of a code snippet to your `CS9 Lab Code Log` in your Google Drive.** Add a comment either asking a question about your code OR describing a piece of code you are proud of.
+✏️  **Add a piece of your code and a screenshot to the `CS Year 1 Code Log` in your Google Drive.** Add a comment.
+You can:
+> - ask a question about your code
+> - write a tip to your future self
+> - explain a bug you fixed in your code
+> - describe a piece of code you are proud of

 {{< /deliverables >}}